ItsYash1421/StayFindz/App-Frontend/README.md

 # StayFinderMobile

-A native iOS app for StayFinder, built with React Native and Expo.
+A native iOS and Android app for StayFinder, built with React Native and Expo.

 ## Features